mldrenth/carbon_footprint_app_v2/README.md

 This is the second version of our application where I started polishing and refactoring the app.
 The original can be found at https://github.com/mldrenth/carbon_footprint_app.

+#### My additions include so far
+- Icons for tabs
+- Change of the header

+#### Planned additions
+- Refactor of Cypress tests (currently still using input fields instead of sliders)
+- CSS overhaul
+- Refactoring of Calculator.js

 ![App Screenshot](/images/app_screenshot.png?raw=true)

 ### How we worked on this project